1st Helicopter Squadron: New squadron assumes helicopter airlift mission

-Since activation in 1969 the 1st Helicopter Squadron has provided local airlift for the Executive Department, high-ranking dignitaries, and distinguished visitors, as well as support for emergency evacuation of key government officials, search and rescue, and emergency medical evacuation.
+Since activation in 1969, the 1st Helicopter Squadron has provided local airlift for the Executive Department, high-ranking dignitaries, and distinguished visitors, as well as support for emergency evacuation of key government officials, search and rescue, and emergency medical evacuation.
 The squadron maintains a helicopter on alert for short notice mission assignments.

 In January 1983 Air Florida Flight 90 crashed into the 14th Street bridge during a blizzard.
 The squadron participated in the following relief efforts despite the unfavourable weather conditions at the time.

 Currently the squadron operates Bell UH-1N Twin Huey helicopters acquired in the early 1970s.
-Air Force Space Command also operates the UH-1N and has proposed the Common Vertical Lift Support Platform (CVLSP) program to seek a replacement to their UH-1Ns.
-On June 7, 2022 it was announced that Joint Base Andrews will be the fourth base to the host the new AgustaWestland MH-139 Grey Wolf which replaces the UH-1N.
+Air Force Global Strike Command also operates the UH-1N and has proposed the Common Vertical Lift Support Platform (CVLSP) program to seek a replacement to their UH-1Ns.
+On June 7, 2022, it was announced that Joint Base Andrews will be the fourth base to the host the new Boeing MH-139 Grey Wolf which replaces the UH-1N.